-One thing that you may need to change is the version number of the SlowCheetah package that you use 2.5.48 is the latest version, however, this will change.
+One thing that you may need to change here is the version number of the SlowCheetah package that you install.
+As of writing, 2.5.48 is the latest version, however, this will change.
 Do not simply copy and paste the code above without updating it ⚠️

 It is also worth noting that in the image above there is a newer

 Micosoft.VisualStudio.SlowCheetah package as well.
 I haven't used this yet as the old one works, however, you might want to consider using that instead.
 After adding the configuration above, if you have an

 release mode, as long as the transforms have been set up correctly your